Climbing up the Political Comms Ladder!

 Shana is also the CEO of the nonprofit foundation Preserve Our Legacy (POL) along with her husband Brett Melius, professional photographer and construction entrepreneur.
-Shana put the branding and marketing plan that she developed while earning her MBA in Media Management to work getting government bills passed that could help save thousands of lives.
+Shana put the branding and marketing plan that she developed while earning her MBA in Media Management to work on getting government bills passed that could help save thousands of lives.
 This is the story of Preserve Our Legacy.

 Since 2007, POL has devoted its energy toward passionately advocating for under-represented ethnic patients in need of finding an unrelated Bone Marrow, PBSC or Cord Blood match.
 Jaden’s Law was created by POL to assist in the awareness of the need for diverse ethnic groups to participate in the national bone marrow registry to increase the number of donors.
 Shana Melius has worked tirelessly to get the law passed, city by city and state by state.